COVID-19 Protocols and Procedures

-- Masks may be removed after leaving the dock, but must be placed over the nose and mouth before docking.
+- In singles: masks may be removed after leaving the dock, but must be placed over the nose and mouth before docking.

 - Health screenings will occur at the start of every practice.
 Failure of any check will result in the rower being asked to immediately leave the premises:

 - Coaches will do a temperature check on themselves and all rowers upon arrival, using a no-touch thermometer.
 Rowers will be sent home if their temperature is 100.4 degrees or higher.